Criticism of capitalism: Racism

+Underdevelopment

+Marxist and Neo-Marxist theorists including Wallerstein, Andre Frank and Samir Amin have linked underdevelopment with capitalism, emphasising the relationship between the metropolist centre and the periphery colony, theory of 'unequal exchange' and constituents of a single world capitalist system.
+Dependency theory posits that peripheral economies are subordinated to the interests of the capitalist world economy which was initially established by European colonialism.

+Using the Latin American dependency model, the Guyanese Marxist historian Walter Rodney, in his book How Europe Underdeveloped Africa, described in 1972 an Africa that had been consciously exploited by European imperialists, leading directly to the modern underdevelopment of most of the continent.

+The concept of uneven development derived from the political theories of Leon Trotsky.
+This concept was developed in combination with the related theory of permanent revolution to explain the historical context of Russia.
+He would later elaborate on this theory to explain the specific, capitalist laws of uneven development in 1930.
+According to biographer Ian Thatcher, this theory would be later generalised to "the entire history of mankind".

 Counter-criticism

 Austrian School

 Austrian School economists have argued that capitalism can organize itself into a complex system without an external guidance or central planning mechanism.
 Friedrich Hayek considered the phenomenon of self-organisation as underpinning capitalism.
 Prices serve as a signal as to the urgent and unfulfilled wants of people and the opportunity to earn profits if successful, or absorb losses if resources are used poorly or left idle, gives entrepreneurs incentive to use their knowledge and resources to satisfy those wants.
-Thus the activities of millions of people, each seeking their own interest, are coordinated.
+Thus, the activities of millions of people, each seeking their own interest, are coordinated.

 Ayn Rand

 The novelist Ayn Rand made positive moral defenses of laissez-faire capitalism, most notably in her 1957 novel Atlas Shrugged and in her 1966 collection of essays Capitalism: The Unknown Ideal.
 She argued that capitalism should be supported on moral grounds, not just on the basis of practical benefits.
 Her ideas have had significant influence over conservative and libertarian supporters of capitalism, especially within the American Tea Party movement.

 Rand defined capitalism as "a social system based on the recognition of individual rights, including property rights, in which all property is privately owned".
 According to Rand, the role of government in a capitalist state has three broad categories of proper functions: first, the police "to protect men from criminals"; second, the armed services "to protect men from foreign invaders"; and third, the law courts "to settle disputes among men according to objective laws".